Polish anti-religious campaign: Bureau for Religious Affairs

-In 1950, the Polish government created the Bureau for Religious Affairs, which had jurisdiction over personnel decisions and organisational functions.
+In 1950, the Polish government created the Bureau for Religious Affairs, which had jurisdiction over personnel decisions and organizational functions.

-The Main Commission of Intellectuals and Catholic Activists attached to the Peace Committee of Polish Partisans, was founded in 1950 and originally comprised members of theological faculties, representatives from the catholic university in Lublin and active Church workers.
+The Main Commission of Intellectuals and Catholic Activists, attached to the Peace Committee of Polish Partisans, was founded in 1950; this commission originally comprised members of theological faculties, representatives from the Catholic University of Lublin, and active Church workers.
 In 1950, this group participated in the second International Peace Congress in Warsaw.
-In 1951, this organization sponsored the first national conference of clergy and laymen representing Catholic public opinion.
-This organization attempted to mould public opinion and formulate principles pertaining to the behaviour of Catholics.
-It actively promoted the peace campaign, as well as government protests against remilitarization in West Germany and for support of holding the western territories.
-It criticized the Catholic Church in West Germany for allegedly being exploited for anti-Polish purposes.
+In 1951, the commission sponsored the first national conference of clergy and laymen representing Catholic public opinion.
+This organization attempted to mold public opinion and formulate principles for the behavior of Catholics.
+The group actively promoted the peace movement, as well as government protests against remilitarization in West Germany, and it supported holding the western territories.
+The commission criticized the Catholic Church in West Germany for allegedly being exploited for anti-Polish purposes.

-Another organization, called the Catholic Social Club, supported the regime and even had representation in the Polish parliament, however, it lacked popular support.
-It attempted to reconcile Catholic teaching with dialectical materialism.
+Another organization, called the Catholic Social Club, supported the regime and had representation in the Polish parliament; however, the club lacked popular support.
+It attempted to reconcile Catholic social teaching with dialectical materialism.

-The Society of Children's Friends (TPD) was created by the Communist Party in 1949 to secularize the public school system, and it established kindergartens, primary schools, teachers' colleges, camps and recreation centres for youth.
-A principal aim of the Society was to educate the youth as atheists and supporters of the regime.
+The Society of Children's Friends (TPD) was created by the Communist Party in 1949 to secularize the public school system; this society established kindergartens, primary schools, teachers' colleges, camps, and recreation centers for youth.
+A principal goal of the Society was to educate youth as atheists and regime supporters.
 By 1950, the TPD had established more than 500 schools.
-The Catholic Church actively opposed the attempts to remove religious instruction, and Church influence, from public schools, and encouraged the faithful to support the church in its opposition.
-By 1956, religious education in public schools had been almost eliminated.
-The Soviet-style propaganda campaign created museums, associations and publications devoted to atheism.
+The Catholic Church actively opposed these attempts to remove religious instruction and Church influence from public schools, and it encouraged the faithful to support the Church in its opposition.
+By 1956, religious education in public schools was almost eliminated.
+The Soviet-style propaganda campaign created museums, associations, and publications devoted to atheism.